How Would You Like to Take a Nantucket Sleighride?

 At least that's what bought-and-paid-for scientists say.
 The Not-(Directly)-for-Profit International Life Sciences Institute was created forty years ago by Coke, Pepsi, General Mills, and others, all companies with less interest in Life Sciences than in influencing...

-Hurricane Dorian Screams Down Upon Boca Raton!
+Hurricane Screams Down Upon Boca Raton!

-Several friends from elsewhere called to see how I was faring with the monster hurricane making the news across the county.
-After twice explaining the disconnect between what they were being told and what was actually happening, I decided to write an article about it....
+Hurricane Screams Down Upon Boca Raton!
+Several friends from elsewhere called to see how I was faring with the monster hurricane making the news across the country.
+After twice explaining the disconnect between what they were being told and what was actually...

 Take this one-question A.I.
 I.Q. test